Search

 Investors can apply different strategies for investing in bonds, including a passive buy-and-hold approach, a ladder approach, or an active management approach.
 Some investors may benefit from a municipal bond fund, which can provide diversified exposure to the muni bond market.

 • Passive investing strategy.
-With this approach, you typically seek attractive yields and buy bonds that you plan to hold until maturity.
+With a passive approach, you typically seek attractive yields and buy bonds that you plan to hold until maturity.

 • Bond ladder.
 With laddering, you buy and hold bonds at different maturities, which can take advantage of rising interest rates.